-Simply learning new information or using existing knowledge in new ways can help boost attentional skills, a new study finds.
+Simply learning new information or using existing knowledge in new ways can help increase attention, a new study finds.

 It’s just the same way that young children learn to ‘train’ their brains: they learn new things about the world.